Skip to main content

 abstract class Logger(var level: Level = Level.INFO) {

-abstract fun log(level: Level, msg: MESSAGE)
+abstract fun display(level: Level, msg: MESSAGE)

 fun debug(msg: MESSAGE) {